abbyazari/vSWIM/README.md

 # vSWIM<sup>*beta*</sup> - A Virtual Solar Wind Monitor for Mars

 ### *IMPORTANT: This repository is currently in beta; certain user checks have not been implemented.
 It has been released for the peer review process.*

 This repository contains predictions of the solar wind upstream of Mars from late 2014 onwards as calculated from [MAVEN](https://mars.nasa.gov/maven/) spacecraft data and the associated predictive model.
 This model is useful for statistical studies where a continuous estimation of the solar wind at Mars with uncertainties is needed.

 ## Contents

 1. **Low Resolution Data:** Hourly cadence solar wind [predictions](https://github.com/abbyazari/vSWIM/edit/main/Data).
-Use this if you need an [OMNI-like](https://omniweb.gsfc.nasa.gov/form/dx1.html) product at Mars. *beta note: only the first month of the mission have been generated*
+Use this if you need an [OMNI-like](https://omniweb.gsfc.nasa.gov/form/dx1.html) product. *beta note: the hourly data up until 2016 has been generated for the beta release*
 2. **Model:** [Source code](https://github.com/abbyazari/vSWIM/edit/main/Code) needed to generate predictions.
 Use this if you need sub hour predictions of the solar wind at Mars.
 For a quick start see this Jupyter [notebook](https://github.com/abbyazari/vSWIM/blob/main/Code/vSWIM_Example.ipynb).
 3. **Usage Guidelines:** A short [user guide](#guidelines) for vSWIM.
 Read this if you need to use either 1 or 2.